Beech leaf disease: Disease range

 Since its discovery in Lake County, Ohio in 2012, it has rapidly spread to 14 counties in Ohio, as well as to western Pennsylvania, Western New York, and Ontario, Canada.
-In 2020, it has been identified in eastern New York, Long Island, Connecticut, Rhode Island, and Massachusetts.
-In 2021 it was found in Maine, in Lincolnville, Waldo County, and in northern Virginia, in Prince William County.
+In 2020, it was identified in eastern New York, Long Island, Connecticut, Rhode Island, and Massachusetts.
+In 2021 it was found in Maine, in Lincolnville, Waldo County, and in Prince William County, Virginia.